a11ywatch/kayle/README.md

 const results = await kayle({
   page,
   browser,
-  runners: ["htmlcs"] // options are  "htmlcs", "axe", and "ace".
+  runners: ["htmlcs"] // options are  "htmlcs" and "axe".
 The order is from fastest to slowest.
 Defaults to htmlcs.
   origin: "https://a11ywatch.com",
   // html: "<html>...</html>"
 });